 Remember this game is the first time in a while that China has had access to consoles, and with that first time in a while that DW was sold on China.
 A game that is based off a famous Chinese Novel.
 See where I’m going with this.
 I’ve noticed a very political undertone in this game much higher than previous games.
 Simply put Dynasty Warriors 9 isn’t trying to be Dynasty Warriors game , it’s trying to be a Visual Novel based on the ROTK book.

-Let’s talk about Dubs, if you want to play this game I recommend playing in Japanese dub.
+Let’s talk about Dubs, if you want to play this game I recommend playing in Japanese or Chinese dub.
 Only listen to the English dub if you want to punish yourself.
 They’ve decided to ditch the voice actors that have grown with the characters, who have been voicing the game since it’s second entry.
 Instead we get voice actors who are odd and clunky.
 To be honest they match how clunky the game is.
 The voice cast has been cut to 40 people voicing 90 characters, meaning characters often sound the same , which wasn’t an issue in previous characters because the actors were amazing.